 - Carve Out Responsibility: If you have done research, speak to those elements of the research that you “owned.”
 Show that you did more than implement someone else’s ideas.

 - Have Vision: What plans do you have for your future, and for the future of your research?
-If you don’t have any plans, consider making some up.
+If you don’t have any plans, consider making some.
 You are not beholden to your personal statement.
-Admissions committees are more likely to admit you if they can envision you in their program doing real research.
+Faculty are more likely to admit you if they can envision you in their program doing real research.

 - Make Yourself Awesome: You are the second coming of Alan Turing, and your statement should make this clear.
 Be sure, however, to show deference to the professors at the school to which you are applying.
 They are even more awesome than you.

 - Your Childhood is not Relevant: This is perhaps cliché, but don’t regale the admissions committee with tales from your childhood.
 They don’t want to hear about it.
 Only say things which speak to your research potential.